erikvanwees/erikvanwees.github.io/2018-11-15-Test-Document-Nysthi.md

 ---
 Hey Guys, and Gals ...

-This is text coming directly from Google docs via de Gabriel Markdown plugin.
+This is text coming directly from Google docs via the free Gabriel Markdown plugin.

-It is published with 1 Click directly to your GitHub repositories ..
+It is published with 1 Click directly to your GitHub repositories .. including this website

+One can also think of a Doc template for the manual

 Let's see if the **WYSIWYG** features of DOCs can be used